 The pattern of ownership in radio and television is that it is mostly government-run.
-The number of
+The number of private broadcasters, which are owned by figures who have close ties to governments, is an increasing trend.

 The proliferation of media cities in the Arab region, which are government-designated spaces for media operation and development, is a trend in Arab media production, but this has not necessarily led to content pluralism.
 There are currently at least eight media cities in the region.
 These cities were not established to improve the content of audio-visual media or enhance pluralism, but to compete over obtaining foreign investments in communication services and in the knowledge economy.32